Why Machine Learning Models Systematically Underestimate Extreme Values II: How to Fix It with LatentNN: Application to Stellar Spectra

 \section{Application to Stellar Spectra}

+Having validated LatentNN on synthetic examples, we now apply it to a more realistic astronomical setting.

 Stellar spectra represent the primary astronomical application motivating this work.
+To clarify the notation: in this spectroscopic context, the input vector $\mathbf{x}$ consists of flux measurements at different wavelength pixels, while the output $y$ is the stellar parameter we wish to infer (e.g., metallicity [M/H]).
+This follows our previous examples where $\mathbf{x}$ denotes the observed quantities with measurement error and $y$ is the label to be predicted.
 Data-driven models have been applied extensively to spectroscopic surveys \citep{BlancoCuaresma2014, Ness2015, Ting2017, Fabbro2018, Leung2019, Straumit2022, Xiang2022}, particularly for low-resolution and low-SNR observations where theoretical spectral models often fall short.
 These applications operate in the regime where attenuation bias is large.
 Even at high resolution ($R \sim 20000$), the intrinsic variation in continuum-normalized flux typically spans only $\sim$5--20\% ($\srange \approx 0.05$--0.2).

 For the weaker lines of $\srange \approx 0.05$, a spectrum with conventional SNR $= 20$ (defined relative to the normalized flux) has per-pixel uncertainty $\sigma_x = 0.05$, giving $\mathrm{SNR}_x = \srange/\sigma_x \approx 1$ in our definition; conventional SNR $= 100$ corresponds to $\mathrm{SNR}_x \approx 10$.
 We emphasize that what matters for attenuation bias is this ratio of signal range to measurement uncertainty, not the conventional spectroscopic SNR.
 Since the ratio $\srange/\sigma_x$ is often of order 10 or less for many spectral pixels in typical spectroscopic applications, they fall squarely in the regime where attenuation bias becomes important---especially for elements with weak or limited spectral features.